aloha-fim/kam_second/README.md

 ## 🚧 Known Issues

 The app is a work in progress and may contain bugs.
 The notebook `graphs_azure.ipynb` contains examples of working Azure AI integrations and visualizations.
+Microsoft livestreams provided useful improvements such as adding markdowns in csv to improve LLM response.
+Moreover, limitations were brought up dealing with lack of async functions in Flask over FastAPI.

 ## 🛠️ Future Plans